The fava bean—which is also known as the broad bean, English bean, Windsor bean, and horsebean–can be eaten fresh or dried.

 - Place the beans in the basket and sprinkle them with thyme.

 - Cook them until the beans are tender, 5 to 15 minutes depending on the size of the beans.

 - Transfer the beans to a warm serving bowl, add the butter and salt and pepper to taste.

 - Fava beans go well with bacon, broccoli rabe, chiles, cilantro, cumin, curry, duck, garlic, ham, mustard greens, onions, oregano, sage, shallots, smoked turkey, thyme, and tomatoes.

-Health note: Eating fava beans or inhaling fava pollen can have a potentially fatal affect on some people of southern European ancestry.
+- Eating fava beans or inhaling fava pollen can have a potentially fatal effect on some people of southern European ancestry.
 The symptoms include muscle weakness and paralysis.
 This inherited disorder is called Favism.

 The botanical name of the fava bean is Vicia faba.